DBMC-aNOMAly: Asynchronous NOMA with Pilot-Symbol Optimization Protocol for Diffusion-Based Molecular Communication Networks: Protocol Evaluation

-Lastly, we aim to demonstrate the robustness of the \ac{DBMC-aNOMAly} protocol against fluctuations during the runtime, as would be observed in real moving and changing systems.
-In Figure~\ref{fig:continuous}, we consider two cases: Firstly, Figure~\ref{fig:continuous:subfig:dist}, where the distance of TX$_1$ is varied intermittently, as if it was moving.
-And secondly, Figure~\ref{fig:continuous:subfig:snr}, where the \ac{SNR} changes at multiple points, emulating varying channel conditions and the appearance of different sources of noise.
+Lastly, we demonstrate the robustness of the \ac{DBMC-aNOMAly} protocol against fluctuations during the runtime, as would be observed in real moving and changing systems.
+In Fig.~\ref{fig:continuous}, we consider two cases: Firstly, Fig.~\ref{fig:continuous:subfig:dist} varies the distance of TX$_1$ intermittently, as if it were moving.
+Secondly, Fig.~\ref{fig:continuous:subfig:snr} changes the \ac{SNR} at multiple points, emulating varying channel conditions and different sources of noise.

-Starting with Figure~\ref{fig:continuous:subfig:dist}, the distance $d_1$ of TX$_1$ from the \ac{RX} is adjusted from $\qty{8}{\micro\meter}$ to $\qty{12}{\micro\meter}$ in 3 steps at equidistant points across the 1000 iterations.
-The graph shows the median, as well as two different percentiles ranges to also show the possible impact on the distribution.
-The figure shows that the changes in distance leave little impact on the $P_\mathrm{e,sys}$ trajectory as well as percentile ranges, indicating the optimization procedure can deal with it without issues.
+Starting with Fig.~\ref{fig:continuous:subfig:dist}, the distance $d_1$ of TX$_1$ from the \ac{RX} is adjusted from $\qty{12}{\micro\meter}$ to $\qty{8}{\micro\meter}$ in two steps at equidistant points across the 1000 iterations.
+The graph shows the median, as well as a 10th-90th percentile range to show the possible impact on the distribution.
+The figure shows that the changes in distance have little impact on the $P_\mathrm{e,sys}$ trajectory as well as the percentile range, indicating the optimization procedure can deal with it without issues.

-For Figure~\ref{fig:continuous:subfig:snr}, the SNR was varied between 0 and 100 dB via three step-wise adjustments across 1000 iterations.
-In this case, we see a significant effect on the $P_\mathrm{e,sys}$ trajectory for the first two steps.
-For example, in the first step, the SNR changes from 0 to approx. 33 dB, which represents a significant shift in the received number of molecules, due to the reduction in noise.
-Therefore, the current detection thresholds will be off by quite a margin.
-We can observe that the \ac{DBMC-aNOMAly} protocol is able to decrease the error to the levels before the change before the next change occurs.
-Especially, we see a quick error reduction in the first couple of iterations after the initial change.
+For Fig.~\ref{fig:continuous:subfig:snr}, the SNR was varied between 0 and 100 dB via three step-wise adjustments across 1000 iterations.
+In this case, we see an effect on the $P_\mathrm{e,sys}$ trajectory for the first two steps.
+For example, in the first step, the SNR changes from 0 to approximately 33 dB, which represents a significant shift in the received number of molecules due to the reduction in noise.
+Therefore, the current detection thresholds will be substantially mismatched.
+We can observe that the \ac{DBMC-aNOMAly} protocol is able to reduce the error to the pre-change levels before the next change occurs.
+In particular, the error drops quickly during the first few iterations after the initial change.
 The last step from 66 to 100 dB represents only a small change in absolute noise level, to which the algorithm can adapt almost without visible disruption.
-The percentile ranges in all cases show that the abrupt change does not cause an increase in the variability of the optimization outcome, but rather that almost all trajectories follow a very similar path.
+The percentile range shows that the abrupt change does not cause an increase in the variability of the optimization outcome, but rather that almost all trajectories follow a very similar path.